Keyword Analysis & Research: glasgow coma scale

 https://www.physio-pedia.com/Glasgow_Coma_Scale

-The Glasgow Coma Scale (GCS) was first created by Graham Teasdale and Bryan Jennett in 1974.
-It is a clinical scale to assess a patient’s “depth and duration of impaired consciousness and coma” following an acute brain injury..
-Healthcare practitioners can monitor the motor responsiveness, verbal performance, and eye-opening of the patient in the form of a simple chart.
+WEBThe Glasgow Coma Scale (GCS) was first created by Graham Teasdale and Bryan Jennett in 1974.
+It is a clinical scale to assess a patient’s “depth and duration of impaired consciousness and coma” following an acute brain injury [1].